quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 operate through the deep packet inspection (DPI) of application-layer headers are directly antithetical to QUIC's goal to provide confidentiality to its application-layer protocol(s); in these cases, alternatives must be found.

+# Contributors

+Igor Lubashev contributed text to {{loadbalancing}} on the use of the connection ID for load balancing.

 # Acknowledgments